 Capture videos, or anything else that moves on your screen, as an animated gif with one-click stop and start.
 Allows for precision editing and sharing with friends.

 Assemble a mosaic of photographs into a complete immersive panorama, stitch any series of overlapping pictures and much more.

 Drag and drop .jpeg, .png and .gif images and see them instantly slim down.
-My pic of a baby relaxing in a tub on a hot day lost 15 per cent of its bulk.
 This open source app works by finding the best compression parameters and removing unnecessary comments and colour profiles.
 Which is just what you want to make websites load faster.

 Use a ruler to measure stuff on your screen in pixels or ems.
 Make as many rulers as you like.
 Great for web designers.

 Have mindless fun taking bizarre photos that have been circulating around the Internet — annoying Facebook girl, for example — and applying your own slogans to them.
 Or, as the website version puts it: “Bluntly offensive statements and careless advice with animal icons.”

 Open source digital compositor for VFX and motion graphics.
 The software features powerful keying and 2D tracking tools that are staple for all current film production visual effects.
 Flexible roto and rotopaint tools can generate unlimited layers of masks, mattes and shapes.

 An easy way to change the icons for your apps — and easily revert if you change your mind.
 A good place to find a new icon is at macOSicons.